Six Sigma Training

 Total Cost: Typically 3x – 30x higher than the Self Study Option

-- Comprehensive Training Materials (some providers will even use the Self-Study Guide as their core curriculum).
+- Comprehensive Training Materials (Note: many providers are simply providing our Free Self-Study Guide as their core curriculum).

 Six Sigma training covers quite a bit of material (and at times rather complicated concepts).
 It will be necessary for you to be able to easily reference a specific topic when carrying out a project in the future.

-That is why Six Sigma Certifications Exams that are closed book are less respected.
-Any Six Sigma professional who doesn't use a reference book in the field is questionable.
+That is why Six Sigma Certification exams that are closed book are less respected.
+Any Six Sigma professional who doesn’t use a reference book in the field is questionable.
 So why should the testing standard be any different?